How landlords, estate agents and developers can get ready for viewings, view properties and reopen offices.

 Visitors to all offices

-- discourage visitors from attending the office unless it is absolutely necessary
+- discourage visitors from attending their offices, unless it is absolutely necessary

-- ensure all visitors to the office are by appointment only
+- ensure all visitors to the office are by appointment only, where feasible, and with social distancing guidance followed

-- keep a record of all visitors for Covid-19 tracing purposes
+- keep a record of all office visitors including contact details, for COVID-19 tracing purposes

 Additional information for new build sales offices

-- only one appointment at a time should be booked to ensure social distancing is maintained within the sales complex
+- Only one appointment at a time should be booked, to ensure social distancing is maintained within the sales complex and builders should keep customer contact details for COVID-19 tracing purposes.

 Preparing properties for viewings by the public